FlyingFathead/youwhisper-cli/README.md

 # youwhisper
-`youwhisper` is a versatile transcription script/mini-tool that combines the functionality of `yt-dlp` and `whisperx`.
+`youwhisper` is a versatile transcription script/mini-tool that combines the functionality of `yt-dlp` and `whisperx` into a singular transcription pipeline.
 It allows for efficient downloading and transcribing of audio from various video streaming platforms, making it an invaluable resource for creating accurate subtitles and text transcripts with a single, simple command.

 ## Features